 silhouette the podocarp

-and the gauzy valley mists of moving rain
+and the gauzy valley mists

-of awe for scale and place and time.
+and awe for scale and place and time.

 I have stooped to scoop a dripping

-odour of milky take-away coffee
+in the cold odour of milky take-away coffee

-as a bag falls out of the bin, onto my feet.
+as a bag falls out of the bin & onto my feet.

-it is both a cloak of honour and a badge
+it is both a cloak of honour

-of some defeat, awarded in front
+awarded in front of a high

-of the travelling bohemian
+heeled woman, travelling bohemian

-europeans in their station wagon
+europeans in their station wagon,

-and a teenage netball
+and a teenage netball team’s Away trip.

-picture the day otherwise: in homeless
+3. picture the day otherwise: I am

-fingerless gloves, sat, on a folded cloth,
+gloves, sat on a folded cloth

 on the smooth mars black supermarket